NatalieJClark/pytest_practice/README.md

 ; cd 3_testing_for_errors # Practise code for testing errors

 # This will install the dependencies (pytest)
-; pipenv install # NB: you may need to change interpreters
+; pipenv install # NB: you may need to change interpreters to import pytest

 # This will activate the project's virtualenv
 ; pipenv shell